westpa/westpa/src/westpa/analysis/README.md

 ```
 Even when using multiple threads, loading numerous trajectory segments from
 disk (or worse, downloading them from a remote host) can take time.
-To monitor progress, a progress bar can be displayed:
+To monitor progress, progress bars can be displayed:
 ```py
 trajectory.segment_collector.show_progress = True
 ```